Langevin dynamics with general kinetic energies

 In AR Langevin, the standard kinetic energy is replaced by a kinetic energy which vanishes for small values of momenta and matches the standard kinetic energy for sufficiently large values of momenta.
 The transition between these two regions is made in the original model~\cite{PRL-ARPS} by an interpolation spline $s_{\rm org}$ which ensures the regularity of the transition on the kinetic energy itself.
 More precisely, introducing two energy parameters $0 < \Er < \Ef$,

-The function $s_{\rm org}$ is such that $x \mapsto s_{\rm org}(x) \, \1_{x \in [\Er,\Ef]} + x \, \1_{x > \Ef}$ is $C^2$.
+The function $s_{\rm org}$ is such that $x \mapsto s_{\rm org}(x) \, \1_{x \in [\Er,\Ef]} + x \, \1_{x > \Ef}$ is $C^2(\R_+)$.
 The original AR Langevin kinetic energy was motivated by some physical interpretation in terms of momentum-dependent masses.
 One unpleasant feature of the definition~\eqref{def arps kinetic energy} is that the derivatives $\nabla U$ which appear in the dynamics~\eqref{modified Langevin} are typically large at the transition points (see Figure~\ref{fig:nablaU}).
 Since the dynamics is determined by $\nabla U$, a more satisfactory approach seems to interpolate the kinetic force $\nabla U$ between~0 in the region of small momenta and $M^{-1}p$ in the region of large momenta.
 We introduce to this end a second spline function $s_{\rm new}$ and define, for two velocity parameters $0 < \er < \ef$,